Skip to content

 What is the best haircut for a Shih Tzu?

 The definition of “best” depends on what the dog's owner wants to achieve.
-Generally speaking, though, a puppy cut is considered one of the best cuts because it is cute and functional.
+Generally speaking, though, a summer cut is considered one of the best cuts because it is cute and functional.

-Additionally, the puppy cut helps in keeping them cool during hot weather while also providing a soft and fluffy look.
+Additionally, the summer cut helps keep dogs cool during hot weather while also providing a soft and fluffy look.
 It's also an ideal choice for pet owners who prefer their dogs to have shorter haircuts without sacrificing their adorable appearance.
-Ultimately, a puppy cut is an excellent solution for both practicality and aesthetics when it comes to grooming a Shih Tzu!

 Is it okay to cut Shih Tzu hair short?

-Generally speaking, avoid cutting Shih Tzu hair shorter than one inch.
+Generally speaking, avoid cutting Shih Tzu hair too short.
 A short haircut can be beneficial for Shih Tzus during hot weather as it helps them stay cool and comfortable.
 It can also make grooming easier by reducing matting and tangling of the hair.

-However, it's important to note that a Shih Tzu's coat serves as protection against both heat and cold, so trimming it too short may leave them vulnerable to temperature changes.
-Additionally, if the hair is cut too short or unevenly, it can result in skin irritation.
+However, it's important to note that a Shih Tzu's double coat serves as protection against both heat and cold, so trimming it too short or shaving it can damage the coat.

 What is the difference between a puppy cut and a teddy bear cut on a Shih Tzu?

 The main difference between a puppy cut and a teddy bear cut on a Shih Tzu is the length and style of the hair.
-Puppy cuts involve trimming the hair between 1 and 2 inches all over the body and leaving the hair around the ears and tail a bit longer.
+Puppy cuts involve trimming the hair between relatively short while leaving the face and ears a tad bit longer.

-On the other hand, a teddy bear cut involves trimming the hair a little longer around the dog’s body and focusing on a fluffy, rounded appearance similar to that of a teddy bear.
+On the other hand, a teddy bear cut involves focusing on a fluffy, rounded appearance similar to that of a teddy bear.
 This is achieved by trimming the hair around the face and chin to make the dog’s face appear as circular as possible.

-While both cuts are popular for Shih Tzus because they are cute and easy to maintain, the puppy cut is a bit shorter and generally more practical for summer months.
+While both cuts are popular for Shih Tzus because they are cute and easy to maintain, the puppy / summer cut is a bit shorter and generally more practical for summer months.

 Should Shih Tzus be shaved in summer?

 Shaving a Shih Tzu during summer or any other time of the year is not advisable.
-This is because their coat provides insulation against hot and cold temperatures, and shaving it off can leave them more susceptible to these changes.
+This is because their double coat may be damaged by shaving.

 Should you trim the hair around a Shih Tzu's eyes?